JaedenRotondo/obsidian-git-sync/Summer 2023/ECON 201/Textbook Notes/Chapter 3.md

 - An increase in supply causes a decrease in the equilibrium price and an increase in the equilibrium quantity exchanged.

 - A decrease in supply causes an increase in the equilibrium price and a decrease in the equilibrium quantity exchanged.
+### Caveat
+- supply and demand only works under the 3 conditions:
+1. There must be a large number of consumers of the product, each one small relative to the size of the market.

+- There must be a large number of producers of the product, each one small relative to the size of the market.

+- Producers must be selling identical or “homogeneous” versions of the product.